Catalysing youth-driven action for safer cities.

 Click to know more

-While aligning with these larger goals, local partners design their own methodology according to the local context and the city’s needs and priorities.
+While aligning with these larger goals, local partners design their own methodology for implementing activities according to the local context and the city’s needs and priorities.
 Youth engagement is central to all stages of the programme.

 Programme Cities & Timeline